 A patent application published today from Google explores how the search engine might insert artificial anchors into pages to deliver searchers to destinations within web pages, pdf files, word files, spreadsheets, and other documents, rather than just to the tops of those documents.

 Below the Fold Design Implications?

-An old newspaper term, that many have applied to web pages, is the phrase “above the fold,” which describes the part of a newspaper that you might see before you purchase it in a coin-operated newsrack or on a store shelf.
-Many designers often refer to the top part of a web page that viewers first see when they arrive at that page as being “above the fold,” and attempt to provide important information in that viewing area.
+An old newspaper term that many have applied to web pages is the phrase “above the fold.”
+It describes the part of a newspaper that you might see before you purchase it in a coin-operated newsrack or on a store shelf.
+Many designers often refer to the top part of a web page that viewers first see when they arrive at that page as being “above the fold” and attempt to provide important information in that viewing area.

 Would you design pages differently if search engines starting delivering visitors below the fold?

 Some pages, such as Frequently Asked Questions (FAQs) pages, often list a set of questions at the tops of those pages and then provide links from each question to anchors on the same page where the answer appears.
 Those anchors are often referred to as “named anchors” because they have a name associated with them like this:

 It’s possible that Google’s method could also deliver searchers to a named anchor when the anchor’s answer contains the query terms searched for.
 Google has described how they might do this in an Official Google Webmaster Blog post in September in response to some queries – Using named anchors to identify sections on your pages.
 They provide some tips on making it more likely to have links to your named anchors appear in search results.

 But, the method described in the patent filing will work even if there aren’t named anchors like the kind you might find on a FAQ page:

 With systems and methods described herein, mechanisms are provided to generate or simulate links with artificial named anchors and to allow the browser to recognize the artificial named anchor and navigate directly to the desired specific part of the target webpage even when the author of the webpage has not created a named anchor at the specific part of the webpage.